jonathancdb/Volume_Medicine/README.md

 ![CT Scan Import Sequence](./Images/result.png)

 ### Threshold <a name="threshold_desc"></a>
 Radio density can vary based on subtle differences.
-Threshold parameter allows you to specify the tolerance of the program for such differences.
+Therefore, the threshold parameter allows you to specify the tolerance of the program and provide a range of radiodensity values accepted by the algorithm.
 See [this link](https://radiopaedia.org/articles/hounsfield-unit?lang=us) for more information on radiodensity.

 ## Future Directions <a name="future_directions"></a>
-Next update will focus on improving run time of the algorithm for larger structures, and a streamlined process for the code.
+Future updates will focus on improving the algorithm's run time for larger structures and streamlining the code.
 Additionally, a 3D viewer will be integrated within the program.

 ## Contribution <a name="contributions"></a>
 If you would like to contribute software or advice on future directions, please reach out using the contact information in the following section